-The goal of the Farm to City model is to capitalize on the current market demand for locally-produced food.
-It will establish a direct-to-consumer business model for beef farmers looking to connect with urban consumers who are in search of locally-sourced protein.
+The Farm to City model was created to capitalize on the market demand for locally produced food.
+The intent is to establish a direct-to-consumer business model for beef farmers looking to connect with urban consumers who are in search of locally sourced protein.

 This business model will bridge the gap between farmers, processors and urban customers.
 A communications strategy could include the use of social media, recipes, cooking advice and farm visit days.
 The interaction through the delivery service will also allow for meaningful dialogue and feedback between farmer and customer.

 A Beef Farmer's Handbook to Direct Marketing through the Farm to City Model

 A handbook has been developed to equip beef farmers with the basic knowledge and resources to assist them in deciding if direct marketing beef is a potential business opportunity for their farm business.
 Hard copies of the handbook are available.
 If interested, please contact the BFO office.Download the Handbook

 In today’s world, the truth is that almost every business needs an online presence.
 However, for many farmers (and small business owners in general), digital marketing does not come naturally.
 It may be confusing, feel pushy, or just be hard to make it a priority.
 With all the trends and buzzwords, it can be a challenge to filter out the noise and focus on the ways that digital marketing can work for you.
 In fact, the good news for small farms, local food producers and market vendors is that some of the most common digital marketing tools, like email newsletters and social media, are ideally suited to your business in many waysDOWNLOAD THE HANDBOOK

 Build an online presence with bioLinks, a custom mobile-friendly retail store to showcase your brand, products and merchandise to grow sales through online ordering while offering special services such as curb-side pickup, delivery and pricing.